I take this opportunity to mention the Watchtower study of today March 15 –

 of obedience is everlasting life.
 (Rom.
 6:23; Deut.
 30:19,20) And as for those who do not exercise faith, Jesus

 said that they have been judged already.
-Their fate has already been determined.
+Their fate was already determined from

 After we have done what God requires of us, including getting baptized, we must